MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-landing-zones.md

 - Deploy Azure AD [Conditional Access](/azure/active-directory/conditional-access/overview) policies for users with rights to Azure environments.
 Conditional Access provides another mechanism to help protect a controlled Azure environment from unauthorized access.
 If you use authentication outside of Azure AD, see [Custom controls (preview)](/azure/active-directory/conditional-access/controls) for information about limitations.

 - Enforce [multifactor authentication (MFA)](/azure/active-directory/authentication/concept-mfa-howitworks) for users with rights to the Azure environments.
-Many compliance frameworks require MFA enforcement.
-MFA greatly lowers the risk of credential theft and unauthorized access.
+Many compliance frameworks require multifactor authentication enforcement.
+Multifactor authentication greatly lowers the risk of credential theft and unauthorized access.

-- Consider using [service principals](/azure/active-directory/develop/app-objects-and-service-principals) for non-interactive resource sign-ins, so MFA and token refreshes won't affect operations.
+- Consider using [service principals](/azure/active-directory/develop/app-objects-and-service-principals) for non-interactive resource sign-ins, so multifactor authentication and token refreshes won't affect operations.

 - Use Azure AD managed identities for Azure resources to avoid credential-based authentication.
 Many security breaches of public cloud resources originate with credential theft embedded in code or other text.
 Enforcing managed identities for programmatic access greatly reduces the risk of credential theft.